How Your Brain-Gut Connection Shapes Your Emotions

 Brain-to-Gut Communication

-The Gut's Role in Mood Regulation
+The Gut’s Role in Regulating Your Mood

 The Serotonin Connection

-How Long-Term Stress and Trauma Impact Brain-Gut Health
+The Impact of Long-Term Stress and Trauma

 Mindful Eating